Causes of sexual violence

-There are many theories explaining the causes of sexual violence.
-These theories include military conquest, socioeconomics, anger, power, sadism, traits, ethical standards, laws, and evolutionary pressures that lend some explanation to the causes of sexual violence (such as rape, molestation, sexual harassment, stalking, etc.).
-Most of the research on the causes of sexual violence has only been done on male offenders (and has largely ignored female perpetrated sexual violence due to lack of data) and has been target of criticism.
+Sexual violence refers to a range of completed or attempted sexual acts in which the affected party does not or is unable to consent.
+Theories on the causes of sexual violence are numerous and have come out of many different disciplines, such as women's studies, public health, and criminal justice.
+Proposed causes include military conquest, socioeconomics, anger, power, sadism, traits, ethical standards, laws, and evolutionary pressures.
+Most of the research on the causes of sexual violence has focused on male offenders.

 Types of rapists

 Clinical psychologist Nicholas Groth has described several different types of rape.

 A detailed conceptual analysis shows that objectification might underlie denial of agency and personhood that leads to rape.

 Anger rapists

 The goal of these rapists is to humiliate, debase and hurt their victims.
 They use an excessive amount of force, whether or not victims resist.
 Also, they express their contempt for their victims through physical violence and profane language.
 For these rapists, sex is a weapon to defile and degrade the victim, rape constitutes the ultimate expression of their anger.
 This rapist considers rape the ultimate offense they can commit against the victim.
 Friends and acquaintances of anger rapists may report a dark side to their personalities or lifestyles.

 Anger rape is characterized by physical brutality: much more physical force is used during the assault than would be necessary if the intent were simply to overpower the victim and achieve penetration.
 This type of offender attacks their victim by grabbing, striking and knocking the victim to the ground, beating them, tearing their clothes, and raping them.

 The experience for the offender is one of conscious anger and rage.